dancer1325/flutter_push_notifications_scratch/README.md

     * Via terminal
         * `flutter run lib/main.dart`
             * 'lib/main.dart' depends on the relative path between your current terminal and the 'main.dart' file

+## Notes:
+* TODO:
+    * Check if 'bloc' dependency could be discarded, since we are not using